apache/trafficserver/doc/admin-guide/logging/rotation.en.rst

 Log file rolling offers the following benefits:

--  It defines an consistent interval over which log analysis can be performed.
+-  It defines a consistent interval over which log analysis can be performed.

 -  It keeps any single log file from becoming too large and helps to keep the logging system within the specified space limits.